 $110,206,216

-The film follows a visionary baseball general manager and an innovative economics graduate as they challenge tradition by building a competitive team through advanced computer analytics.
+The story centers on a forward-thinking baseball general manager and a sharp economics graduate who revolutionize the game by assembling a competitive team using groundbreaking computer analytics.

 DocumentarySport